 - From the East Road exit of the Duke of Cambridge, turn left past the KFC and head northeast, crossing the road opposite the Tesco.
 You should be approximately in line with Norfolk Street, which is convenient because you should now head east along it. the Blue Moon is on the left, just after Staffordshire Street.

 - From the Blue Moon, you could return to East Road, head south, then at the corner of Parker's Piece walk diagonally across the Reality Checkpoint to get to Regent Street.
 But actually you want a curry, so you shouldn't do this.
 Instead, continue east along Norfolk Street to the T-junction with Gwydir Street, and turn right to head south.
 You will walk quite a long way, in the process passing the Alex and the Cambridge Blue; don't worry, we'll come back to them.
 Eventually you'll reach Mill Road, where we run out of Gwydir Street (or you can cut through the Gwydir Street car park if you prefer).
 Turn left and cross the road, and you should find the Curry Queen almost opposite the White Swan.
 Once full of curry, turn left to head west along Mill Road until you get to Parker's Piece (big grassy thing), then cut across the diagonal to reach Regent Street.
 Hopefully you can cope from there, because we don't like to lose students this early in the academic year.

-Meeting in the Eagle at 7:30pm.
+Meeting at the Prince Regent at 7:30pm.